FREE shipping on US orders over $65!

 “Eat the rainbow.”

 While you’ve likely heard this nutrition advice repeatedly over the years, what it really emphasizes is the importance of eating variety.
 We can thank phytochemicals for giving fruits and vegetables their unique hues.
-Phytochemicals are plant (“phyto”) compounds with powerful antioxidant capabilities.
-These health-promoting compounds not only make blueberries blue, but they also act like little sponges in our bodies that mop up free-radicals – or harmful molecules in our bodies – and help to tame inflammation.
+Phytochemicals are plant compounds with powerful antioxidant capabilities.
+These health-promoting compounds not only make blueberries blue, but they also act like little sponges in our bodies that mop up free radicals – harmful molecules in our bodies – and help to tame inflammation.

 There are many ways to eat the rainbow.
-You can enjoy a colorful variety of produce in salads and grain bowls or as snacks.
-They’re also perfect for smoothies!
-Our Ready-to-Blends offer a rainbow of fruit and veggie servings, from orange mango to bright red strawberry.
+You can enjoy a colorful variety of produce in salads and grain bowls, or as snacks.
+Fruits and veggies are also perfect for adding to smoothies or smoothie bowls!